What changes happen to our body when we are traveling on a plane?

 Here are some of the changes that occur to our body when we fly:

 -The reduced air pressure decreases our oxygen level by 6-25%.
-For healthy passengers this is not a problem, but can cause difficulty for those with lung or heart problems, as well as the elderly.
+For healthy passengers this is not a problem, but can cause difficulty for those with pulmonary or cardiac problems, as well as the elderly.

 -Our vision can be affected by the reduced oxygen level, causing our eyes to feel strained.